Simatwa/python-tgpt/docs/README.md

 >>>
 ```

-This project enables seamless interaction with over **45 free LLMs** without requiring an API Key.
+This project enables seamless interaction with over **45 free LLM providers** without requiring an API Key.

 The name *python-tgpt* draws inspiration from its parent project [tgpt](https://github.com/aandrew-me/tgpt), which operates on [Golang](https://go.dev/).
 Through this Python adaptation, users can effortlessly engage with a number of free LLMs available, fostering a smoother AI interaction experience.